rfeinman/tictactoe-reinforcement-learning/README.md

 #### Game Script

 To play the game (see "Running the Program" below for instructions) you will use the script called `play.py`.
-This script is organized as follows.
 The GameLearner class holds the state of the current game sequence, which will continue until the player choses to stop or the teacher has finished the designated number of episodes.
+See instructions below on how to use this script.

 ## Running the Program